apimatic/apimatic-cli/README.md

 --file                       The path of the API description file.
 --format                     The format to convert the API description to.
 It can be one of:
                              APIBluePrint, Swagger10, Swagger20, SwaggerYaml, WADL2009, RAML, APIMATIC
---download-as                The name (and extension) of the converted API description file.
+--download-as                The name (and extension) of the downloaded file.
+--skip-unzip                 Unzipping of downloaded SDKs is skipped if this option is used.
 ```

 ### Examples